-Safe businesses are healthy businesses, so keeping your workplace safe is crucial to your team's well-being as well as your productivity.
-Thankfully, workplace safety isn't rocket science.
-Here are seven simple workplace safety tips that you can implement today.
+Safe businesses are healthy businesses, so keeping your workplace safe is crucial to your team's well-being and productivity.
+Thankfully, workplace safety isn't rocket science and is easy to implement.
+Here are seven simple workplace safety tips that can improve your business today.

 This may sound obvious, but all too often, the space in front of “unused" fire doors gets co-opted for storage.
 This is fine until that fateful day you actually need to get out through that door.
 So don't fall for this temptation.
 Keep fire exits clear and clearly marked.

 Prevent stuff from occupying space it shouldn't by regularly eliminating clutter.
 This means making a commitment to regular housekeeping.
 Make it a habit to quickly dispose of unneeded items, such as broken equipment, office waste, and empty shipping boxes.
 These objects often become trip hazards or fire hazards if allowed to accumulate.
 Setting up a regular cleaning schedule (which in some workplaces, can be a rotating chore list for team members) will ensure your workplace stays orderly.

 The most important factor in workplace safety is the human factor.
 Make sure your team knows you put safety first.
 Encourage common sense safety practices, such as driving at sensible speeds.